Genie Boy

-It’s almost the third Sunday in June, you know what that means, time to celebrate Dads!
-It ‘s Father’s Day!
-No surprise that Father’s Day was instituted following the success of Mother’s Day as inspired by Anna Jarvis.
-Another woman, Sonora Dodd was behind the movement to recognize fathers and fatherhood.
-Great time to talk about Dads, specifically my Dad, Genie Boy.
+The third Sunday in June, and you know what that means: time to celebrate Dads!
+It’s Father’s Day!
+It’s no surprise that Father’s Day was instituted following the success of Mother’s Day, inspired by Anna Jarvis.
+Another woman, Sonora Dodd, was behind the movement to recognize fathers and fatherhood.
+It’s a great time to talk about Dads, specifically my Dad, Genie Boy.

-As long as I can remember when growing up my grand father always referred to my Dad as Genie Boy.
+As long as I can remember, when growing up, my grandfather always referred to my Dad as Genie Boy.
 What is it about nicknames?
 What do we do to earn these names?
 Are these nicknames considered terms of endearment?
 Of course they are!
-For sure I am named after my Dad, however, instead of my nickname being a direct derivative of my name, I get Cookie, hmmm.
-Once I became an adult with a professional career, I didn’t being to referred to as Cookie.
-But of course my family and childhood friends will never call me anything but Cookie.
+I am named after my Dad; instead of my nickname being a direct derivative of my name, I get Cookie.
+Once I became an adult with a professional career, I wasn’t called Cookie.
+But of course, my family and childhood friends would never call me anything but Cookie.
 My hubby calls me Gina.
-I like Gina, sounds so grown up and professional.
+I like Gina; she sounds so grown up and professional.

-Sorry, I digressed from my story here.
+Sorry, I strayed from my story here.
 I am focusing on my Dad, Genie Boy.
-The name Genie Boy conjures up wonderful memories of my paternal grandfather that died in 1993 age the age of 93.
-My Dad married young, gave up a scholarship to Temple to get married and start his family, I am one of five children and the second oldest.
-I was the only girl for many years, my younger sister is fifteen years younger than me.
+The name Genie Boy conjures beautiful memories of my paternal grandfather, who died in 1993 at 93.
+My Dad married young and gave up a scholarship to Temple to get married and start his family; I am one of five children and the second oldest.
+I was the only girl for many years, and my younger sister was fifteen years younger than me.
 Since my parents married so young, I always say they have two generations of children.
-They started with two and then there were three more.
+They started with two, and then there were three more.

-My Dad worked two jobs most of his life, so he could provide nicely for his family.
-I can remember when my parents bought their first home in Germantown and when they purchased their second home, a stone English Tudor in East Mt Airy.
-East Mt.
-Airy hasn’t changed over the years, it’s still a diverse and well maintained area in Philadelphia.
+My Dad worked two jobs most of his life to provide nicely for our family.
+I remember when my parents bought their first home in Germantown and their second home, a stone English Tudor in East Mt Airy.
+East Mt Airy hasn’t changed over the years, and it’s still a diverse and well-maintained area in Philadelphia.

 1. Heart Disease